A Confidential Computing Transparency Framework for a Comprehensive Trust Chain

 \subsection{Beneficiaries of transparency}

 We identify four types of users who may benefit from transparency:

-\bolditem{End users} have their data processed within a Confidential Computing system, whether on a remote resource, such as a cloud infrastructure, or their own devices.
-These users' primary concern revolves around ensuring the privacy and integrity of their data. \bolditem{Application developers} execute code within Confidential Computing systems, where their priority may be protecting the confidentiality of their code, their customers' data, or both.
-This category of users includes the application developers using cloud-based services such as Google Cloud Confidential Computing \cite{googlecloudcc}, Microsoft Azure Confidential Computing \cite{azurecc}, and AWS Nitro \cite{awsnitro}.
-It also includes users who leverage hardware of end-devices to execute their code, be it an operating system, a hypervisor, or other lower-level components. \bolditem{Application providers} execute third-party code, i.e. code they have not authored, within Confidential Computing systems.
+\bolditem{End users} have their data processed within a Confidential Computing system, whether on a remote resource or their own devices.
+Their primary benefit is maintaining both privacy and integrity of their data. \bolditem{Application developers} execute code within Confidential Computing systems, where their priority may be protecting the confidentiality of their code, their customers' data, or both.
+This user category includes application developers using cloud-based services such as Google Cloud Confidential Computing \cite{googlecloudcc}, Microsoft Azure Confidential Computing \cite{azurecc}, and AWS Nitro \cite{awsnitro}.
+It also includes users who use end-device hardware to run code, such as operating systems, hypervisors, or other low-level components. \bolditem{Application providers} execute third-party code within Confidential Computing systems.
 Their primary concern is ensuring the security and trustworthiness of the code they run. \bolditem{Platform providers} include cloud providers, software-as-a-service providers, CPU manufacturers as platform providers for executing code in enclaves, Android with Private Compute Core \cite{marchiori2022androidpcc} or Android Virtualisation Framework (AVF) \cite{avf}, and other entities offering infrastructure or services for Confidential Computing.
-Their main objective is to establish and maintain a trustworthy Confidential Computing system for end users and application developers, ensuring the integrity and security of the systems and services they provide.
+Their main objective is to establish and maintain a trustworthy Confidential Computing system, ensuring the integrity and security of the systems and services provided to end-users and developers.